Negotiations on shaky vines

 The way the ‘president’ had managed to command the guards was quite interesting, if anything that human was the source of the fear of the guards

 She noted that the look and atmosphere of the hallways also betrayed human thought patterns.
 They were clearly not for comfortable habitation, and no one needed this much space.
 Had this been made by an affini she would have guessed it was some sort of attempt at flirting to impress a floret.

 For the humans, however, it was more likely to display wealth and power.
 Simply showing that one had more space than one needed was a clumsy, but somewhat efficient way to communicate the wealth that Terrans cherished so much.

 one of the guards barked out “This will be your quarters” The room that they had been assigned was about the size of a standard affini hab.

 As the large doors closed, Mertha seemed to let out a gust of air in relief.
 While Elrax got busy studying the crystal lights hanging from the ceilings.

 The dining hall was a large chamber with a very tall roof.
 The centerpiece of the room was a huge wooden and metal table with three seats on one side and one on the other.

-Nora was looking quite different, mostly by fact that one could actually see her.
-Clad in a totally black suit but with a black tie she was standing by the door.
-Her shoulder length scarlet hair and clear green eyes was not covered in a mask and visor as usual.
+Nora was looking quite different, mostly by the fact that one could actually see her.
+Clad in a totally black suit but with a black tie, she was standing by the door.
+Her shoulder-length scarlet hair and clear green eyes were not covered in a mask and visor as usual.

-While the muscle of carrying 40kg of ballistic armor everyday was visible, the look of relief from the lack of its weigh was even more so.
+While the muscle of carrying 40kg of ballistic armor every day was visible, the look of relief from the lack of its weight was even more so.

 Her senses would work just as well without the armor and the affini would be enough muscle to protect him from danger in the short term.
 The lack of weapons would hopefully allow the affini to relax and become more open.